PowerShell/ProjectMercury/docs/GettingStarted.md

 ### Inserting code

-When you are chatting with the agent, you can use the `/code post` command to automatically insert the code from the response into the working shell.
+When chatting with the agent, you can use the `/code post` command to automatically insert the code from the response into the working shell.
 This is the simplest way to quickly get the code you need to run in your shell.
 You can also use the hot key <kbd>Ctrl</kbd>+<kbd>d</kbd>,
 <kbd>Ctrl</kbd>+<kbd>d</kbd> to insert the code into the working shell.